mingjunsiek/CZ4153-Decentralized-Exchange-Project/README.md

 1. cd into '**.Something Funky Is Nice/dex-exchange**'
 2. Run `npm install`
 3. Run `npm run start` in console
-4. If all token balances are 0 in the website, make sure to ensure your Metamask account is connected to the website
+4. If all token balances are 0 in the website, make sure your Metamask account is connected to the website

 # 2. Plan